 When I first performed an invoice audit to review my own policies, it occurred to me that I wasn’t including payment terms.
 Adding a due date to your invoice can help ensure you get paid on time and in full.

 With payment terms delivered, you should also consider adding a policy related to late payments.
-You can add a fee or a charge interest.
-When you include payment terms, including for late payments, you can encourage faster payment.
+You can add a fee or a charged interest.
+When you include payment terms, including late payments, you can encourage faster payment.
 Plus, it lets your clients know that you really mean business.

 4. Unclear Line Items

 Do your clients even know what they are paying for?
 One of the invoicing mistakes is using vague line items.
 It’s important to be clear on the invoice so that your client knows exactly what is happening.
 Make sure to describe the different items so your clients can keep track of what they are paying for, and so they can understand the invoice.
 This will lead to fewer questions about the invoice.
 When you have less back and forth over the invoices, things run much smoother.